dianeooty/mars-news-web-scraping/README.md

 ## General Information
 For Part 1 of the challenge, web scraping was completed using Splinter and BeautifulSoup for the Mars News Site.
-The titles and previews for each article was extracted and stored as a dictionary which was then exported as a JSON file.
+The titles and previews for each article was extracted, stored as a Python dictionary and then exported as a JSON file.

 For Part 2 fo the challenge, automated browsing was used to scrape the data from the Mars Weather Site.
 The table's header and rows were extracted into Python objects and then converted to a DataFrame using Pandas.
-Data analysis was completed from the DataFrame, comparing Martian to Terrestrial days/months/years.
-Using Pandas plot to reflect the average minimum temperatures and average pressures as a visual guide to answering the questions.
+Data analysis was completed from the DataFrame, comparing Martian to Terrestrial days/months/years using Pandas plot to reflect the average minimum temperatures and average pressures as a visual guide to answering the challenge questions.

 ## Technologies Used